opentripplanner/OpenTripPlanner/how_snapshot_deps_were_fixed.md

 # com.conveyal.r5

 **r5** is a pain in the ass, as it does not have a release.
+The same goes for several of the other conveyal packages.

 I find the latest snapshot like this:
 `ls -lart ~/.m2/repository/com/conveyal/r5/0.1-SNAPSHOT`

-Deploying this with maven failed, so I do it manually:
+Deploying the jar with maven failed, so I do it manually:
 ```
 cd ~/.m2/repository/com/conveyal/r5/0.1-SNAPSHOT
 scp r5-0.1-20160307.111216-85.jar nexus:.